-Leveraging thrombectomy technology even further, Fraser, Bix, and Keith Pennypacker, PhD, professor of neurology and associated director of the UK Center for Advanced Translational Stroke Science, are developing a stroke tissue bank that will greatly enhance stroke research through increased molecular understanding of the injury.
+Leveraging thrombectomy technology even further, Fraser, the UK team is developing a stroke tissue bank that will greatly enhance stroke research through increased molecular understanding of the injury.
 The BACTRAC study is the first to collect and analyze both the stroke clots and surrounding blood.
 The samples are obtained as a matter of standard thrombectomy procedure and require nothing additional.
 The process does, however, rely on a highly collaborative process of tissue collection and informed consent that will enable inclusion of nearly every thrombectomy case at UK.

 Clot and blood samples are analyzed to examine protein, genetic and blood gas changes that occur at the stroke site.
 From early analysis of their first samples, the team is already noticing surprising changes in the blood and tissue where strokes occur.
 The observations could eventually allow for more targeted treatment of strokes.

-“We’re getting the first glimpse of molecular events that are occurring due to the stroke, and some of these events are involved in signaling the immune system,” Pennypacker said.
+“We’re getting the first glimpse of molecular events that are occurring due to the stroke, and some of these events are involved in signaling the immune system,” said Keith Pennypacker, PhD, Professor of Neurology and Associate Director of the UK Center for Advanced Translational Stroke Science.
 “The inflammation response is essential for the healing of the injury, but sometimes it can overreact and cause additional damage.
 So if we can get a handle on these molecular events, we can possibly eliminate the molecules that cause excess damage without blocking the beneficial immune molecules.”